kleinesfilmroellchen/spcasm/doc/src/usage.md

             BRRTools' treble filter, which is slightly imprecise, but provided for compatibility purposes

+  -l, --loop-point <LOOP_POINT>
+          Set the sample's loop point.
+The ending block has its flags set to signal a looping sample, and the loop start block uses filter 0 to prevent glitches.

   -h, --help
           Print help (see a summary with '-h')